 Refreshments Tea & coffee is provided throughout the day, with home baking Please bring your own packed lunch.

-What you need to bring One pre-wrapped polystyrene ball* (so that we can start measuring at the start of the workshop).
+What you need to bring One pre-wrapped polystyrene ball* (so that we can begin measuring at the start of the workshop).

 * Please use a 60 mm polystyrene ball.
 The ball should be wrapped to the cotton stage and be ready for measuring at the start of the workshop.
 Please make sure the ball is wrapped with a good layer of wool before wrapping with the cotton, so that it is not too small.
 Please bring the cotton used to wrap the ball with you.